-An Italian Portrait Miniature of A Lady Wearing Coral Jewelry and Ornaments, Probably Maria Anna Elisa, grand duchess of Tuscany, sister of Napoleon Bonaparte,
+An Italian Portrait Miniature of a Lady mounted in a Piqué Tortoiseshell Box, Probably Maria Anna Elisa, grand duchess of Tuscany, sister of Napoleon Bonaparte,

 Early 19th Century.

 The miniature is set into the lid of a tortoise shell box with a gold tooled bezel and gold piqué work.

 The inscription is "mi dono a te, per esser sempre tua" or "...
 I give myself to you, to be always your."
 The sitter bears a strong resemblance to Maria Anna Elisa, grand duchess of Tuscany, sister of Napoleon Bonaparte.

 Diameter: Box: 2-1/2 inches x 5/8 inches deep.
 Miniature: 2 inches diameter.

 Maria Anna (Marie Anne) Elisa Bonaparte Baciocchi, Princesse Française, Duchess of Lucca and Princess of Piombino, Grand Duchess of Tuscany, Comtesse de Compignano (January 13 1777 August 7 1820) was the fourth surviving child and eldest surviving daughter of Carlo Buonaparte and Letizia Ramolino.

 Elisa was born in Ajaccio, Corsica.
 She was a younger sister of Joseph Bonaparte, Napoleon I of France and Lucien Bonaparte.
 She was an older sister of Louis Bonaparte, Pauline Bonaparte, Caroline Bonaparte and Jérôme Bonaparte.
 Her sharp tongue often caused troubles in her relations with her brother Napoleon.